CamSoper/puppet/README.md

 ## Setup the Maker API app

-It's built-in.
+It's built-in to the Hubitat.
 Make sure you've turned it on.

 ## Running